Edwin Tong: Political career

-Before entering politics in the 2011 general election, Tong was already active in grassroots activities in various constituencies, particularly Jalan Besar GRC.
+Prior to entering politics in the 2011 general election, Tong was already active in grassroots activities in various constituencies, particularly Jalan Besar GRC.
 In 2011, he was fielded by the People's Action Party (PAP) as part of a four-member team to contest in Moulmein–Kallang GRC.
-The PAP team won with 58.56% of the vote against the Workers' Party and Tong became a Member of Parliament representing the Jalan Besar ward.
-Between 2011 and July 2018, he was the Deputy Chairman of the Government Parliamentary Committee for Law and Home Affairs.
+The PAP team won 58.56% of the vote against the Workers' Party (WP) and Tong was elected a Member of Parliament representing the Jalan Besar division.
+He was Deputy Chairman of the Government Parliamentary Committee (GPC) for Law and Home Affairs between 2011 and 2018.

-In the 2015 general election, Tong joined the five-member PAP team contesting in Marine Parade GRC and they won with 64.07% of the vote against the Workers' Party.
-He then became the Member of Parliament representing the Joo Chiat ward of Marine Parade GRC.
+In the 2015 general election, Tong switched from Moulmein–Kallang GRC to the five-member PAP team contesting in Marine Parade GRC led by Tan Chuan-Jin.
+His team proceded to win with 64.07% of the vote against the WP team led by former NCMP Yee Jenn Jong.
+He was then elected as the Member of Parliament representing the Joo Chiat division of Marine Parade GRC.
 On 1 July 2018, he was appointed Senior Minister of State at the Ministry of Law and Ministry of Health.
-Former Prime Minister Goh Chok Tong revealed that when Tong became a Senior Minister of State, he essentially had a 75% pay cut – down to about S$500,000 a year compared to his previous earnings of over S$2 million a year as a lawyer.
-Tong also served on the board of the Land Transport Authority from 2017 to 2018.
+Former Prime Minister Goh Chok Tong revealed that when Tong became a Senior Minister of State, he essentially had a 75% pay cut—down to about S$500,000 a year compared to his previous earnings of over S$2 million a year as a lawyer.
+Tong also served on the board of the Land Transport Authority (LTA) from 2017 to 2018.